Birthright citizenship in the United States: Canadians transferred to U.S. hospitals

 Since the majority of Canadians live in the relatively thin strip of land close to the long border with the United States, Canadians in need of urgent medical care are occasionally transferred to nearby American medical centers.
 In some circumstances, Canadian mothers facing high-risk births have given birth in American hospitals.
 Such children are American citizens by birthright.
+Campobello Island is particularly problematic as, while legally part of New Brunswick, the only year-round fixed link off the island leads not to Canada but to Lubec, Maine—leading to many Canadians whose families have lived on Campobello for generations not being able to claim Canadian birth.

 In these circumstances, Canadian laws are similar to those of the United States.
-Babies born in Canada of American parents are also Canadian citizens by birthright.
+Babies born in Canada of foreign parents are also Canadian citizens by birthright.

 In both of these situations, the birthright citizenship is passed on to their children, born decades later.
-In some cases, births in American hospital (sometimes called "border babies") have resulted in persons who lived for much of their lives in Canada without knowing that they had never had official Canadian citizenship.
+In some cases, births in American hospitals (sometimes called "border babies") have resulted in persons who lived for much of their lives in Canada without knowing that they had never had official Canadian citizenship.
 Some of these people have been called Lost Canadians.

 Another problem arises where a Canadian child, born to Canadian parents in a U.S. border hospital, is treated as a dual citizen and added to the United States tax base on this basis despite having never lived, worked nor studied in that nation.
 While Canadian income tax is payable only by those who reside or earn income in Canada, the U.S. Internal Revenue Service taxes its citizens worldwide.
-Campobello Island is particularly problematic as, while legally part of New Brunswick, the only year-round fixed link off the island leads not to Canada but to Lubec, Maine—leading to many Canadians whose families have lived on Campobello for generations not being able to claim to be born in Canada.